Michael Howard (American politician)

-Michael 'Mike' Howard (born February 17, 1983) is an American politician serving in the Minnesota House of Representatives since 2019.
+Michael "Mike" Howard (born February 17, 1983) is an American politician serving since 2019 in the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Howard represents District 51A in the south-central Twin Cities metropolitan area, which includes the city of Richfield and parts of Minneapolis in Hennepin County.

 Early life, education, and career

 Howard was raised in Becker, Minnesota.
 He attended Augsburg College, graduating with a Bachelor of Arts in political science.
 During college, he was an intern for U.S. Senator Paul Wellstone's 2002 campaign.

 After graduating, Howard worked as a personal care assistant for children with autism.
 He worked on Mike Freeman's 2006 campaign for Hennepin County Attorney and was a legislative clerk in the Minnesota Senate.
-He worked as a communications specialist for the Minnesota House DFL Caucus from 2007 to 2011.
+From 2007 to 2011, he worked as a communications specialist for the Minnesota House DFL Caucus.
 After a brief period as a public affairs manager at the Minnesota Department of Education, Howard returned to the House Caucus to work as public affairs director.
-He was promoted to communications director in 2012 and worked in that position until 2016.
+He was promoted to communications director in 2012 and held that position until 2016.
 In 2018, Howard was hired as the Host Committee spokesman for Super Bowl LII, held in Minneapolis.

-Howard served on the Richfield city council from 2014 until 2018, while also working at the Minnesota House.
+Howard served on the Richfield city council from 2014 to 2018, while also working at the Minnesota House.
 On the city council, he supported a measure giving city employees paid parental leave and worked to increase affordable housing.
 When Richfield mayor Debbie Goettel stepped down to join the Hennepin County Board in 2016, Howard was named interim mayor until a special election was held.
-As interim mayor, he called for body cameras to be used by city police.
+As interim mayor, he called for city police to use body cameras.

 Minnesota House of Representatives

 Howard was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
 He first ran after six-term DFL incumbent Linda Slocum announced she would not seek reelection.
 Howard had previously announced his intention to run for mayor of Richfield, but said he would run for the House seat vacated by Slocum, who endorsed him for the seat.

-Howard chairs the Housing Finance and Policy Committee, and sits on the Rules and Legislative Administration, Taxes, and Ways and Means Committees.
+Howard chairs the Housing Finance and Policy Committee and sits on the Rules and Legislative Administration, Taxes, and Ways and Means Committees.
 From 2021 to 2022 he served as vice chair of the Housing Finance and Policy Committee and as an assistant majority leader.